JJ/hoborg/text/text.md

 something was burning.
 And the smell.

-One of the horses the Klansmen were using came in our direction and it very nearly made us fall from the horses; that along with the smoke and smell frightened our horses and we could not start them back again.
+One of the horses the Klansmen were using came in our direction and it very nearly made us fall from our ride; that along with the smoke and smell frightened them and we could not make them walk back again.
 So we tied them to some bush stalks and took from there by feet, half running.

 Not that we could do much when we arrived at a small clearing at the highway, from where the laughs and smells and smoke seemed to be coming from.
-The four Klansmen, robes on fire, were lying down, one of them still trying to stand up, yelling, The clown posse was going around them, using their squirt guns to douse them with something that kindled the fire, while they were laughing.
+The four Klansmen, robes on fire, were lying down, writhing.
+One of them was still trying to stand up, yelling, The clown posse was going around them, using their squirt guns to douse them with something that kindled the fire, while they were laughing.
 And  doing the routine.

 "Oh my oh my oh my, my guests are on fire" said Clippo, the Auguste.

-"They are just keeping warm, my boy.", answered Guido, the Blackface.
+"They are just keeping warm, my boy.", answered Ted, the Blackface.
 The other six were dancing around them, keeping a distance and amusing themselves.
 Another one had gone to fetch the Klansmen's horses.